arogozhnikov/python3_with_pleasure/README.md

 ```

 It's always tempting to use string concatenation (which is obviously bad, but more verbose),
-in python3 code is both safe and verbose.
+in python3 code is safe, concise, and readable.

 Also `pathlib.Path` has a bunch of methods, that every python novice has to google (and anyone who is not working with files all the time):